hashchange/backbone.select/readme.md

 #### "select:some"

-Triggered when at least 1 model is selected, but less than all models have been selected.
+Triggered when some, but not all, models have been selected.
 Provides the ["diff" hash](#multiselect-events) as the first parameter, and the collection as the second.
 Runs the `onSelectSome` event handler if the method exists on the collection.

 #### "reselect:any"